-Fiji's culture will likely be very different to that of most expats' country of origin.
-Fijians are generally very friendly and hospitable.
-However, foreigners may attract some unwanted attention in rural areas – this is mostly harmless and simply shows curiosity on the part of locals.
+Fiji's culture will likely be very different to that of most expats' home countries.
+Fijians are generally friendly and hospitable.
+Foreigners have been known to attract some unwanted attention from curious locals in rural areas, but this is mostly harmless and should be handled with good grace.

 Religion in Fiji

-Expats who do not hold strong religious beliefs will need to be very careful not to offend local Fijians.
+Expats who do not hold strong religious beliefs will need to be careful not to offend local Fijians.
 It's also important to dress modestly, keeping shoulders and knees covered.
-This is especially important when visiting religious sites or traditional villages.
+This is especially necessary when visiting religious sites or traditional villages.

 Politics in Fiji

 Recent Fijian history has been dominated by a number of military coups, the most recent of which happened in December 2006.
 In 2013, a new constitution was introduced, and general elections were held in 2014.
 While the country is considered stable, expats are advised to stay away from any political protests or demonstrations that may occur.

 Expats new to the archipelago may notice that there is little urgency when it comes to time – Fijians will regularly turn up late, both for meetings and social events.
 In Fiji, this is not considered rude but is simply a part of the culture.

 ►Safety in Fiji provides useful tips for new expats moving to the islands